Square Payroll VS Gusto

 Where Square Payroll Wins

-- Contractor-only pricing option with no monthly base fee
+- Contractor-only payroll with no monthly base fee

 Where Square Payroll Falls Short

-Square Payroll is built for simplicity, but that also means it can feel limiting for businesses with more complex payroll or HR needs.
+Square Payroll is built for simplicity, but that can make it limiting for businesses with more complex payroll, HR, or benefits needs.

 Other drawbacks of Square Payroll include: